mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *life shrinks or expands in proportion to one's courage.*
+> *if you cannot do great things, do small things in a great way.*

 </div>
 <!-- quote-end -->